BookkeepersMC/matcher/README.md

 ## setup
 1. **ONLY DO THE FIRST TIME YOU RUN THIS SCRIPT!** run `git config --global user.name <GithubUsername>` and `git config --global user.email <GithubEmail>`
+#### unix
-2. Run the `update.sh` script, and follow the prompts.
+Run `./update.sh`, and follow the prompts.
 After it has completed, the commits should already be on GitHub.
 #### Windows
-Make sure bash is installed (should come with git), by typing `bash` into a command prompt.
-Next, run `bash ./update.sh` or `./update.sh` from git bash and there you go!
-Follow the prompts, and you are done!
+Run `./update` in powershell or `update` in cmd, and follow the prompts.
+After it has completed, the commits should already be on GitHub.

 ## manual matching